Skip to main content

 • Project-scoped namespacing — Multi-agent, multi-project isolation via Docker labels and naming conventions

-• Git worktree integration — Spin up agents on separate branches with automatic worktree management
+• Git worktree integration — Spin up agents on separate branches with automatic worktree management and hardened unattended-session lockdown.
+See Worktree Caveats.

 How It Works